 Synthetic cannabis -Fast facts for workers

-There has recently been a batch of synthetic cannabis that has led to 20 young people being hospitalised.
 There are chemicals that can be found in synthetic cannabis that are illegal in Victoria.
 What does a youth worker need to know?

 Victorian laws in relation to synthetic cannabis are very complex and confusing.
-There are some chemicals that can be found in synthetic cannabis that are illegal in Victoria.
+There are chemicals that can be found in synthetic cannabis that are illegal in Victoria.
 However there is a rapid rate of manufacturing new chemicals to get around the law.

-As new chemicals are introduced to synthetic cannabis there product and name is constantly changing.
 Synthetic cannabis can go by many names such as Kronic, K2, Spice, Zeus, Tai high, Puff, Northern lights, Marley,or Blue lotus.

 HOW COMMON IS USAGE?